 On Thursday 3rd October, the IPA will be holding a groundbreaking event to launch the President's ADAPTATHON series, where client and agency participants will ‘hack’ the future of how agencies and clients can work better together in a true alliance for a greater commercial outcome.

-The IPA New Business Monitor for Q1 and Q2 was completed by its member agencies with 124 responses to 105 pitches.
+The IPA Post-Pitch Survey was formerly referred to as the IPA New Business Monitor.
+For Q1 and Q2 it was completed by its member agencies with 124 responses to 105 pitches.

 Any member agencies which would like to receive the survey can contact Zoe Mitchell on ZoeM@ipa.co.uk.